robusta-dev/holmesgpt/README.md

 holmes investigate opsgenie --opsgenie-api-key <PLACEHOLDER_APIKEY>
 ```

-By default OpsGenie investigation results are displayed in the CLI itself.
-But you can use `--update --opsgenie-team-integration-key <PLACEHOLDER_TEAM_KEY>` to get the results as a comment in the OpsGenie alerts.
+By default results are displayed in the CLI .
+Use `--update --opsgenie-team-integration-key <PLACEHOLDER_TEAM_KEY>` to get the results as a comment in the OpsGenie alerts.
 Refer to the CLI help for more info.

 ![OpsGenie](./images/opsgenie-holmes-update.png)
 </details>